hopefetrow/ocr-app/README.md

 2. Either unzip the ‘OCRWebApp’ folder or clone it from GitHub using: "git clone https://github.com/hopefetrow/OCRWebApp.git" <br>
 3. Install virtual environment in the same directory using: "python -m venv env" <br>
 4. Activate the virtual environment using: "source env/bin/activate <br>
-5. Change the directory to ‘teamocr’ using: "cd teamocr" <br>
+5. Change working directory to ‘teamocr’ using: "cd teamocr" <br>
 6. Install the dependencies using: "pip install -r requirements.txt" <br>
 7. Run the program using: "python manage.py runserver" <br>